 This winter seems to be my season to reflect and to make some changes.
 Maybe it is the season itself but I have had a feeling that has almost been overwhelming.
 There is a little ‘something’ telling me to slow down.
-I have wondered whether it is a warning sign.
-It has scared me a little and I have taken note.
+I do feel it is a warning sign.
+I have taken note.

-I recently employed a life coach.
-I am only at the very beginnings but even before I signed on the dotted line, I knew it was a very beautiful thing to invest in my life.
+I recently signed up for the services of a lovely life coach.
+It is very early days but even before I signed on the dotted line, I knew it was a very beautiful thing to invest in my life.
 The process is already making me pull things apart.
 I am looking closely at my values and my top value (above all else in my life) turned out to be ‘family happiness’ followed by ‘adventure’.
-Defining my values was wonderful.
+Getting clear and defining my values was wonderful.

 I heard someone say recently that winter forces you to pay attention.
 It makes you look for the good things that in other seasons are right there in front of you to enjoy.
 You have to dig a little deeper in winter and maybe this is why I choose now…. this time…this season to invest in me, my life and the happiness of my family.